mjordan/islandora_workbench_docs/docs/fields.md

     * It replaces all other whitespace with a single space character.
     * It converts all text to lower case.
     * It removes all punctuation.
-    * After normalizing the term name using the above rules, if the term name you provide in the CSV file does not match any existing term names in the vocabulary linked to the field after these normalization rules are applied, it is used to create a new taxonomy term.
+    * After normalizing the term name using the above four rules, if the term name you provide in the CSV file does not match any existing term names in the vocabulary linked to the field after these normalization rules are applied, it is used to create a new taxonomy term.
 If it does match, Workbench populates the field in your nodes with the matching term.

 Adding new terms has some contraints: